WeKnowSports/ConsulLeaderElection/README.md

 Simple library(100% written in F#) to use leader election functionality based on Consul.

 ## Leader election to do distributed locking
 Leader election is quite a simple concept.
-The service nodes register against a host using a specific common key.
-One of the nodes is elected leader and performs the job, while the other ones are idle.
-This lock to a specific node is held as long as the node's session remains in the host's store.
-When the node's session is gone, the leadership is open for taking by the next node that checks for it.
-Every time the nodes are scheduled to run their task, this check is performed.
+The service nodes are registered against a host using a specific common key.
+Usually key format is "services/Your_Service_Name/leader".
+One of the nodes is elected as a leader and performs the job, while the other ones are being idle.
+This lock to a specific node is held as long as the session of the node remains on the host.
+When the session is gone, the leadership is open for taking by the next node that checks for it.

 ## How to install
 To install Consul Leader Election via NuGet, run this command in NuGet package manager console: